-These notes were written originally as the primary textbook for the second half of MIT's 18.950: Differential Geometry, Spring 2007.
-As such, they're aimed at an audience of advanced undergraduates or beginning grad students in math and/or physics, who are expected to be comfortable already with the basic notions of manifolds, vector fields, tensors and differential forms, as covered e.g. in Spivak's Calculus on Manifolds [Spi65] or A Comprehensive Introduction to Differential Geometry, volume 1 [Spi99].
+These notes were written originally as the primary textbook for the second half of MIT's 18.950: Differential Geometry, Spring 2007, and have been lightly edited for a similar course at the Humboldt-Universität zu Berlin in the 2016-17 winter semester.
+As such, they're aimed at an audience of advanced undergraduates or beginning graduate students in math and/or physics, who are expected to be comfortable already with the basic notions of manifolds, vector fields, tensors and differential forms, as covered e.g. in Spivak's Calculus on Manifolds [Spi65] or A Comprehensive Introduction to Differential Geometry, volume 1 [Spi99].
 Though intended as a text for a specific course, the notes treat several topics that go beyond the scope of that course, e.g. principal fiber bundles, symplectic structures and infinite dimensional bundles-these were all considered optional reading for students in 18.950 with the time and interest.
 There are exercises interspersed throughout, which are for the most part meant not as homework problems, but rather as supplements to the exposition.
 Some are rather hard, some are almost trivial; the student who doesn't find time to work through them will at least usually benefit from reading them.

-The main goal here is to give a readable and well-motivated introduction to some of the notions that form the underpinnings of modern differential geometry: vector bundles, fiber bundles, metrics, geodesics, curvature-and in particular the one concept that ties all of these together, that of a connection.
+The main goal here is to give a readable and well-motivated introduction to some of the notions that form the underpinnings of modern differential geometry: vector bundles, fiber bundles, metrics, geodesics, curvature and in particular the one concept that ties all of these together, that of a connection.
 The focus is thus quite different from that of several popular treatments of differential geometry for undergraduates, e.g. do Carmo's Differential Geometry of Curves and Surfaces [dC76].
-Unlike such books, we will have fairly little to say here about the theory of distinctly low-dimensional objects, i.e. curves and surfaces in 3-space.
-We will indeed make heavy use of such objects in examples, for the sake of visualization, but the actual theory will be presented in a way that applies to any number of dimensions.
+Unlike such books, we will have fairly little to say here about the theory of distinctly lowdimensional objects, i.e. curves and surfaces in 3-space.1 We will indeed make heavy use of such objects in examples, for the sake of visualization, but the actual theory will be presented in a way that applies to any number of dimensions.
 The hope is that the student should thus obtain a good intuitive understanding of concepts that take on fundamental significance in graduate level geometry and geometric research, as well as in theoretical physics.